i-myk/github-analytics-dbt/README.md

 ## Architecture

-The project follows a modern layered dbt architecture that separates data transformations into three logical layers.
+The dbt project follows a layered architecture that separates transformations into staging, intermediate, and marts layers.
+This approach improves modularity, maintainability, and reusability of analytical models.

 ![Architecture](images/architecture.png)